Observers

 The callback should return a function, which will be called when the given instance's tag is either

-destroyed, loses the given tag, or (if the ancestors
+destroyed, loses the given tag, or (if the ancestors table is provided) goes outside of the allowed

 ancestors.